Inbound, Social Media, and Email Marketing

-My name is Patrick Eng, I am 20 years old and I currently work as a Marketing Technologist at Direct Development, a marketing agency in Fairfax, Virginia.
-I am working towards earning my bachelor's degree in Applied Information Technology, and have a strong desire to blend both technology and marketing strategy into a symbiotic organism.
+My name is Patrick Eng, I currently work as the Head of Marketing Technology at Direct Development, an inbound marketing agency based in Fairfax, Virginia.
+I graduated from George Mason University with a degree in Information Technology, and have a passion for blending multiple platforms, media, and data points into a robust marketing strategy

 At George Mason University, I was fortunate enough to enroll in various Information Technology (IT) courses that covered the basics in the ever growing field of IT.
 As a lover of all technology, it has been a passion of mine to learn various languages. frameworks, and platforms that aid me in my marketing profession.
 The robust curriculum at George Mason has and continues to provide me with the education and resources to pursue a more in-depth career in Information Technology.
-Courses taken taught everything from networking essentials to Ruby on Rails.
+Courses I took taught everything from corporate social responsibility to Ruby on Rails web development.

 AWARDS: Dean's list (2014, 2015, 2016, 2017)